English Language Development

 The appreciation of reading can be broken down into five stages.
 These stages build on one another as we grow and learn.
 They deepen our understanding of the written word:

-Stage 1: Reading brings enjoyment.
+- Stage 1: Reading brings enjoyment.
 We see this very early on as we look at picture books, read with our parents and teachers, or share oral manifestations like nursery rhymes.

-Stage 2: Reading becomes a vicarious experience.
+- Stage 2: Reading becomes a vicarious experience.
 We start to think about the adventures or experiences that we read about and begin imagining ourselves in the place of the characters.
 We question how they’re feeling and what they’re thinking and compare it to our own emotions.

-Stage 3: Reading becomes self-reflective.
+- Stage 3: Reading becomes self-reflective.
 We start seeing ourselves in characters and find solace or escape in texts.
 We look for characters and relationships that we can relate to in order to understand the world around us.

-Stage 4: Reading becomes about achieving greater understanding.
+- Stage 4: Reading becomes about achieving greater understanding.
 We start to examine social issues and take on a new level of consciousness regarding varied topics.
 We read to learn and use this new information to examine the world.

-Stage 5: Reading becomes aesthetic in nature.
+- Stage 5: Reading becomes aesthetic in nature.
 We are able to appreciate the written word for art.
 We take pleasure in what it adds to our lives and the world around us.

 However, there are ways to engage our ELs with texts and to sidestep the trap.
 The key is to foster a general interest in reading.
 By encouraging these students to engage with works that interest them, you are ultimately building the skillset they need to be successful in their classroom content reading.
 Give them time and help them find joy in reading.
 From there, they will be able to tell you all about Mesopotamia.

 Try these strategies with your ELs to help them engage with reading and foster a desire to connect with texts.

-- Tell stories.
+- Strategy 1: Tell stories.
 This is often a forgotten element to reading.
 Allowing EL students the opportunity to tell stories without reading them allows them to develop an interest in text structure and, in some cases, plot.

-- Listen to audio books.
+- Strategy 3: Listen to audio books.
 To me, this totally counts.
 Students may not be working on fluency or decoding skills, but they are gaining vocabulary, applying comprehension strategies, and attending to information.
 They’re being exposed to words, thoughts, and ideas that may be entirely new to them, and isn’t that a main goal in reading?